-If a personally owned motorcycle/scooter does not pass inspection or a mechanical failure ensues within ample time of Basic II course completion, the student will have the option of using or continuing on a program motorcycle.
+If a personally owned motorcycle/scooter does not pass inspection or a mechanical failure ensues within ample time of Intermediate course completion, the student will have the option of using or continuing on a program motorcycle.

 You must bring current proof of insurance and ownership/current registration for the motorcycle/scooter used in training.
 If the registration and/or insurance are not in your name, you must bring written permission from the owner allowing you to use the vehicle during the class.